bem/bem-sdk/README.md

 ### isElem(obj)

-Checks whether BEM-naming `obj` is element of a block.
+Checks whether naming object is element of a block.

 Example: